 What Is AP Biology Equivalent To & Who Can Take It?

-AP Biology is equivalent to a two-semester introductory course offered in college for biology majors.
-The AP Biology curriculum includes a broad range of concepts typically taught in freshman-level collegiate biology classes, including molecular biology, genetics, natural selection, anatomy, and ecology.
-Like college-level courses, students learn through both lecture and lab practicum - which allows you to collect, analyze, and draw conclusions from hands-on experiments based on the core biological concepts you learn in class.
-Doing well on the AP Biology exam could earn you free college credit.
+AP Biology is a two-semester introductory course typically offered in college for biology majors.
+The curriculum covers a wide range of topics, including molecular biology, genetics, natural selection, anatomy, and ecology.
+Students learn through lectures and hands-on lab experiments, allowing them to collect, analyze, and draw conclusions based on the core biological concepts.
+A strong performance on the AP Biology exam can earn you free college credit.
 Many colleges offer free credits for students with a score of 3 or above.

 The AP Biology exam depends heavily on factual recall and concept application.
 The highest score you can get on the exam is 5.
 Your final score, ranging from 1-5, is a weighted combination of your scores in each exam section.

-The below AP Biology score table shows an estimated score conversion for each final grade.
+The below AP Biology scores table shows an estimated score conversion for each final grade.

 Final AP Biology Score | College Grade Equivalent |